Skip to main content

 Mid-morning (10am): After the walls, the Old Town’s streets are already busier but navigable.
 Visit the Rector’s Palace (the most interesting museum in the city, a former seat of the Ragusan Republic, good exhibits) and the Cathedral.
 The Onofrio Fountain and the Sponza Palace exterior are quick stops; the Dominican Monastery has an excellent small art collection in its cloister.

 The Franciscan Monastery pharmacy — reportedly one of the oldest functioning pharmacies in Europe, established in 1317 — is genuinely interesting and rarely crowded.
+See our Rector’s Palace guide and city walls ticket guide for booking details on both.

 Lunch (12:30pm): Eat at a restaurant one or two streets back from the Stradun.
 Antunini, Konoba Kamenice and several other places in the Gundulićeva Poljana and Prijeko area are better value and better quality than the main-strip restaurants.
 Budget €15–20 for a main with a glass of wine.